Tea Menus [Hint: Afternoon Tea Is What We’re After]

 “You cannot visit Devon or Cornwall [England] without sampling the famous Cream Tea, with scones, jam, and clotted cream the rich colour of yellow garden roses.”

-Afternoon Tea (aka Low Tea): Low tea derives its name from the low side table on which it was served, beside a comfortable armchair in the drawing room.
-Often presented on a three-tier tray called a “curate,” finger sandwiches, scones with preserves/lemon curd/clotted cream and small desserts are served.
+Afternoon Tea or Low Tea derives its name from how it was originally served: in the late afternoon, on low side tables set by the hostess and guests gathered in the drawing room.
+At that time, the menu was simple, but by the early 1900s had evolved into a three-course, elaborate affair.
+Often presented on a three-tier tray called a “curate,” finger sandwiches, scones with spreads (preserves, lemon curd and/or clotted cream) and small desserts are served.

 “The general rule is that the earlier tea is served, the lighter the refreshments.
 At three, tea is usually a snack – dainty finger sandwiches, petits fours, fresh strawberries; at six, it can be a meal – or ‘high’ tea – with sausage rolls, salads and trifle.”

-Dim Sum: Literally meaning “point of the heart,” dim sum began when Chinese roadside teahouses would offer tea tastings, called “yum cha,” for farmers coming home from the fields.
+Literally meaning “point of the heart,” Dim Sum began when Chinese roadside teahouses would offer tea tastings, called “yum cha,” for farmers coming home from the fields.
 Over time the Cantonese in southern China transformed these tea tastings into family dinners.
 Modern-day dim sum includes tea, and a variety of small plates offered by servers who tour the dining room with carts of steamed or fried dumplings, vegetables, desserts and other specialties.

 “Sen Rikyu, the 16th-century tea master who perfected the Way of Tea, said he would become a disciple of the person who could carry out its seven rules without fail: make a satisfying bowl of tea; lay the charcoal so that the water boils efficiently; provide a sense of warmth in the winter and coolness in the summer; arrange the flowers as though they were in the field; be ready ahead of time; be prepared in case it should rain; act with utmost consideration toward your guests…